vinodkumar7809/springboot_poc/internalization/spring-boot-db-messageresource-master/README.md

 * Bean annotation is added to mark this method as a Spring bean.
 * LocaleResolver interface is implemented using Spring’s built-in CookieLocaleResolver implementation.
 * The default locale is set for this locale resolver to return in the case that no cookie is found.
-## Database:
-We use a table to store all the localized messages for our application.
-The table has the following columns
-* id: an auto-increment value
-* locale: the language code
-* messagekey: the key of the message which is used in the HTML page to refer to the target message
-* messagecontent: the content of the message

-## Custom DBMessageSource

-### Messages Sources
-Spring Boot application by default takes the message sources from src/main/resources folder under the classpath.
-The default locale message file name should be message.properties and files for each locale should name as messages_XX.properties.
-The “XX” represents the locale code.

-All the message properties should be used as key pair values.
-If any properties are not found on the locale, the application uses the default property from messages.properties file.